-An evaluation of the need for agricultural worker housing was conducted in July 2008 to support an application to the Joe Serna Program.
-The County is has collaboratinged with the Marin Community Foundation, the Marin Workforce Housing Trust and California Human Development Corporation (CHD)Ag Innovations to develop a far reaching program to address the housing needs of agricultural workers and their families.
-The Marin Agricultural Housing program is a scattered-site housing project which proposes rehabilitation, replacement or adding new units for up to 40200 total homes over the next 5 years.
-Wherever feasible, the project will utilize green building principles, such as orientation for maximum solar gain, photo-voltaic systems, and high efficiency building materials.
+The County is collaborating with the Marin Community Foundation and the California Human Development Corporation (CHD) to develop a far reaching program to address the housing needs of agricultural workers and their families.
+The Marin Agricultural Housing program is a scattered-site housing project that proposes rehabilitation, replacement, or adding new units for up to 40 total homes over the next 5 years.
+Wherever feasible, the project will utilize green building principles, such as orientation for maximum solar gain, photovoltaic systems, and high-efficiency building materials.
 The program will seek funding from a variety of sources including the US Department of Agriculture, Marin Community Foundation, and the County Housing Trust.

 The Constraints section contains a broad discussion on agricultural worker housing, including the zones that can accommodate agricultural worker housing.
-This Element includes- programs that seek to expand and streamline opportunities for new development and to improve the existing stock of housing for agricultural workers (2.i Modify Development Code to Reflect Williamson Act, and 2.j Promote the Development of Agricultural Worker Units).
+This Element includes programs that seek to expand and streamline opportunities for new development and to improve the existing stock of housing for agricultural workers (2.j Promote the Development of Agricultural Worker Units).